 We use a range of different teaching methods to enhance the teaching of Mathematics within our school.
 These include:

-- Developing Fluency Skills– To develop children’s fluency, short counting and key number fact sessions take place through our daily ‘Magical Maths’ sessions in Phase 2.
+- Developing Fluency Skills– To develop children’s fluency, short counting and key number fact sessions take place through our daily ‘Maths Masters’ sessions in Phase 2 and Phase 3.
 Children in Phases 3 and 4 also practise counting, number fact knowledge and times tables daily in the ‘Do Now’ introduction to each Mathematics lesson.

 - Daily Maths Lessons – Most of the number aspects of the curriculum are taught through daily maths lessons from Years 1-6.
 We focus on calculation and number to enable pupils to gain a deeper understanding of the mathematical concepts.
 Children are given opportunities to develop fluency, reason mathematically and solve problems both within the learning space and within our wider local community to ensure that their understanding can be applied to every day contexts.